Frank Sinatra: Artistry

-Arrangers such as Nelson Riddle and Anthony Fanzo found Sinatra to be a perfectionist who constantly drove himself and others around him, stating that his collaborators approached him with a sense of uneasiness because of his unpredictable and often volatile temperament.
+Arrangers such as Nelson Riddle and Anthony Fanzo found Sinatra to be a perfectionist who constantly drove himself and others around him, stating that his collaborators approached him with uneasiness because of his unpredictable and often volatile temperament.

 Granata comments that Sinatra was almost fanatically obsessed with perfection to the point that people began wondering if he was genuinely concerned about the music or showing off his power over others.
-On days when he felt that his voice was not right, he would know after only a few notes and would postpone the recording session until the following day, yet still pay his musicians.
+On days when Sinatra felt that his voice was not right, Sinatra would know after only a few notes and would postpone the recording session until the following day, yet still pay his musicians.

 After a period of performing, Sinatra tired of singing a certain set of songs and was always looking for talented new songwriters and composers to work with.
-Once he found ones that he liked, he actively sought to work with them as often as he could, and made friends with many of them.
-He once told Sammy Cahn, who wrote songs for Anchors Aweigh, "if you're not there Monday, I'm not there Monday".
-Over the years he recorded 87 of Cahn's songs, of which 24 were composed by Jule Styne, and 43 by Jimmy Van Heusen.
+Once he found ones he liked, Sinatra actively sought to work with them as often as possible and made friends with many of them.
+Over the years, he recorded 87 of Sammy Cahn's songs, of which 24 were composed by Jule Styne and 43 by Jimmy Van Heusen.
 The Cahn-Styne partnership lasted from 1942 until 1954, when Van Heusen succeeded him as Sinatra's main composer.

 Unlike many of his contemporaries, Sinatra insisted upon direct input regarding arrangements and tempos for his recordings.
-He would spend weeks thinking about the songs he wanted to record, and would keep an arranger in mind for each song.
-If it was a mellow love song, he would ask for Gordon Jenkins.
-If it was a "rhythm" number, he would think of Billy May, or perhaps Neil Hefti or some other favored arranger.
-Jenkins considered Sinatra's musical sense to be unerring.
-His changes to Riddle's charts would frustrate Riddle, yet he would usually concede that Sinatra's ideas were superior.
-Barbara Sinatra notes that Sinatra would almost always credit the songwriter at the end of each number, and would often make comments to the audience, such as "Isn't that a pretty ballad" or "Don't you think that's the most marvelous love song", delivered with "childlike delight".
-She states that after each show, Sinatra would be "in a buoyant, electrically charged mood, a post-show high that would take him hours to come down from as he quietly relived every note of the performance he'd just given".
+Sinatra would spend weeks thinking about the songs he wanted to record and would keep an arranger in mind for each song.
+Barbara Sinatra notes that Sinatra would almost always credit the songwriter at the end of each number and would often make comments to the audience, such as "Isn't that a pretty ballad" or "Don't you think that's the most marvelous love song", delivered with "childlike delight".
+She states that after each show, Sinatra would be "in a buoyant, electrically charged mood, a post-show high that would take him hours to come down from as he quietly relived every note of the performance he'd just given."